-- (a) Influencing Subordinates.
-A city officer or employee shall not, directly or indirectly, induce or attempt to induce any city subordinate of the officer or employee: - to participate in an election campaign, contribute to a candidate or political committee, or engage in any other political activity relating to a political party, candidate, or issue; or - (2) to refrain from engaging in any lawful political activity. - (3) A general statement merely encouraging another person to vote does not violate this subsection. - (b) Paid campaigning.
+- (1) Influencing subordinates.
+A city officer or employee shall not, directly or indirectly, induce or attempt to induce any city subordinate of the officer or employee: - a.
+To participate in an election campaign, contribute to a candidate or political committee, or engage in any other political activity relating to a political party, candidate, or issue; or - b.
+To refrain from engaging in any lawful political activity. - c.
+A general statement merely encouraging another person to vote does not violate this subsection. - (2) Paid campaigning.
 A city officer or employee shall not accept payment or other consideration, directly or indirectly, for political activity relating to an item pending on the ballot, if he or she participated in, or provided advice relating to, the exercise of discretionary authority by a city body that contributed to the development of the ballot item.
-Payment or other consideration does not include a meal or other item of nominal value.
+Payment or other consideration does not include a meal or other item of nominal value. - (3) Official vehicles.

-(c) Official Vehicles.
 A city officer or employee shall not display or fail to remove campaign materials on any city vehicle under his or her control.

-Limitations on the use of public property and resources for political purposes are imposed by Section 7 (Public Property and Resources) of Part B.
+Limitations on the use of public property and resources for political purposes are imposed by section 2-177 (public property and resources) of subdivision II.